Supports standard Internet mail protocolos: POP3, IMAP, SMTP; as well as Microsoft’s EWS protocol for Exchange.

 For POP3, the Deleted folder is local, so don’t forget to empty it from time to time (this will delete messages from the server).

-The default delete method is specified under “Options and folders” / “Account options” separately for each account (long press the account in the main screen to open).
+The default delete method is specified under “Options and folders” / “Account options” separately for each account (long press on the account in the main screen to open).
 The setting is called “Deleting messages”.

 Changing the default changes the icon you see when viewing a message or when selecting several messages in a message list.